SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 ![User Acquisition](./Medien/User Acquisition.png){#UserAcquisition .class width=675px height=243px}

-Ultimately, the initial baby steps taken in this bachelor's thesis and the date provided by Visual Studio Marketplace shown in figure \ref{UserAcquisition} underlines that future development, refinement and extension on VSWorkbench is worth undertaking.
+Ultimately, the initial steps taken in this bachelor's thesis and the date provided by Visual Studio Marketplace shown in figure \ref{UserAcquisition} underlines that future development, refinement and extension on VSWorkbench is worth undertaking.

 # Future Goals

 As a famous saying goes, software is never finished, it is only released.
 Therefore, further development to integrate more platforms into developers' primary workbench and to improve the already existing tools offered in this toolbox will continue.

 ## Development Targeting Platforms

 VSWorkbench is not intended to target only GitLab.
-Lots of other software tools used by developers make great candidates for further development.
-Therefore it is essential to make VSWorkbench extensible in order to support more platforms and tools in the future.
+Plenty of other software tools used by developers make great candidates for further development.
+Therefore, it is essential to make VSWorkbench extensible in order to support more platforms and tools in the future.

 A contributor who intends to extend VSWorkbench can either extend it directly, or through a standalone plugin that has to be installed seperately.